denmei/gimprove-client/README.md

 ### Setup User
 Communication with the Gimprove-server requires the client to authenticate with his credentials.
-When setting up the client, you have to enter the credentials in the corresponding file under ```test/Configuration/.credentials.json```.
+When setting up the client, you have to enter the credentials.

 At the moment, you'll also have to update your equipment-id in ```Configuration/config.json```.